Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Inclusive and differential ratio measurements

 \section{Inclusive and differential ratio measurements}

-In order to extract the \ratio modifier $\mu_{\ratio} = \ratio/\ratioexp$ introduced in Eq.~\eqref{eq:ratio}, the distributions of the \pt of the leading lepton for the ``$\ttbar,1\PGg$ region and the ``$\ttbar,0\PGg$'' region, and the number of jets distributions in the two CRs are fitted simultaneously.
+In order to extract the \ratio modifier $\mu_{\ratio} = \ratio/\ratioexp$ introduced in Eq.~\eqref{eq:ratio}, the distributions of the \pt of the leading lepton for the ``$\ttbar,1\PGg$'' region and the ``$\ttbar,0\PGg$'' region, and the number of jets distributions in the two CRs are fitted simultaneously.
 The CRs are the \Zg CR and a \DY CR, built similarly to the ``$\ttbar,0\PGg$'' region, but selecting events with same-flavour leptons and \mll within 15\GeV of \mZ.
+The fit is performed to four distributions: that of the \llpt in the ``$\ttbar,1\PGg$'' and the ``$\ttbar,0\PGg$'' regions, and the number of jets in the \Zg and \DY CRs.
 The distributions after the fit are shown in Fig.~\ref{fig:inclratio}.
-This measurement is performed in the extended phase space used for the parton-level measurements but without the photon requirement, where the predicted value of the ratio is $0.0127\pm0.0008$.
-The uncertainty on this value comes from variations in the ME \muR and \muF, and PDFs, including \alpS variations.
+In this section, ``\ttg'' refers to the sum of the \ttg production and decay processes.
+This measurement is performed in the extended phase space used for the parton-level measurements but without the photon requirement, where the predicted value of the ratio is $0.0127\pm0.0008$, computed using the nominal simulation samples.
+The uncertainty on this value comes from variations in the ME \muR and \muF, and PDFs, including \alpS variations, all treated as uncorrelated between the \ttbar and \ttg samples.
 In this measurement, the contribution from \ttbar with nonprompt photons in the ``$\ttbar,1\PGg$ ''region is estimated from simulation, unlike in the cross section measurements, where it is part of the nonprompt-photon background that is taken from data.
 This procedure ensures that correlations between the \ttg and \ttbar process without associated photons are properly accounted for.
 The residual nonprompt-photon background is then estimated from data after subtracting the \ttbar contribution obtained from simulation.

 {\tolerance=800 We measure $\mu_{\ratio}=1.05\pm0.06$, corresponding to an inclusive ratio of $\ratio=0.0133\pm0.0002\stat\pm0.0005\syst$, compatible with the prediction.
 The \ttbar normalization factor is found to be $\mu_{\ttbar}=1.008\pm0.015$, consistent with the predictions at NNLO in QCD\@.
 The systematic uncertainties with the largest impact in the \ratio measurement are those related to the photon identification and the estimation of the nonprompt photon background (with an impact of about 2\% each), followed by modelling uncertainties such as FSR and the \muF choice, and the normalization of the \Zg and other minor backgrounds (with impacts below 1\% each). }